ygemici/osz/loader/README.md

 cp mykernel tmp/sys/core
 # copy more files to tmp/ directory
 cd tmp
-# create your filesystem image or an archive.
+# create your file system image or an archive.
 For example use one of these:
 find . | cpio -H newc -o | gzip > ../INITRD
 find . | cpio -H crc -o | gzip > ../INITRD
 find . | cpio -H hpodc -o | gzip > ../INITRD